ProjectMirador/m1/README.md

+# M1 is the previous version of the Mirador image viewing, comparison, and annotation tool, which is now at a 2.0 release.
+See the [iiif/mirador](http://github.com/IIIF/mirador) repository for more details.
+This version is no longer maintained, but with persist here for historical purposes.
+Please submit issues to [iiif/mirador/issues](http://github.com/IIIF/mirador).
+Thank you.

 # Mirador Viewer

 An open-source, web-based 'multi-up' viewer that supports zoom-pan-rotate functionality, ability to display/compare simple images, and images with annotations.